bkloppenborg/liboi/README.md

 The OpenCL Interferometry Library (liboi) is a C / C++ library that aims to provide software developers with access to routines that are commonly used in interferometry.
-The software heavily relises on the heterogeneous computing enviornment targeted by the Open Compute Language (OpenCL) to target a wide range of traditional and multi-core CPUs; servers, hand-held/embedded devices, specialized hardware, and Graphical Processing Units (GPUs).
+The software heavily relies on the heterogeneous computing environment targeted by the Open Compute Language (OpenCL) to target a wide range of traditional and multi-core CPUs; servers, hand-held/embedded devices, specialized hardware, and Graphical Processing Units (GPUs).

 ## Features